QMCPACK/qmcpack/docs/installation.rst

     -D ENABLE_OFFLOAD=ON

 OpenMP offload features can be used together with vendor specific code paths to maximize QMCPACK performance.
+Some new CUDA functionality has been implemented to improve efficiency on NVIDIA GPUs in conjunction with the Offload code paths:
 For example, using Clang 11 on Summit.
   ::
     -D ENABLE_OFFLOAD=ON -D USE_OBJECT_TARGET=ON -D ENABLE_CUDA=1 -D CUDA_ARCH=sm_70 -D CUDA_HOST_COMPILER=`which gcc`